The Warriors (film): Violence at screenings

-The following weekend the film was linked to sporadic outbreaks of vandalism and three killings—two in Southern California and one in Boston—involving moviegoers on their way to or from showings.
+The following weekend, the film was linked to sporadic outbreaks of vandalism and three killings—two in Southern California and one in Boston—involving moviegoers on their way to or from showings.

 Paramount was prompted to remove advertisements from radio and television completely and display ads in the press were reduced to the film's title, rating and participating theaters.
-As a reaction 200 theaters across the country added security personnel.
+As a reaction, 200 theaters across the country added security personnel.
 Due to safety concerns, theater owners were relieved of their contractual obligations if they did not want to show the film, and Paramount offered to pay costs for additional security and damages due to vandalism.

-Hill later remembered, "I think the reason why there were some violent incidents is really very simple: The movie was very popular with the street gangs, especially young men, a lot of whom had very strong feelings about each other.
-And suddenly they all went to the movies together!
-They looked across the aisle and there were the guys they didn't like, so there were a lot of incidents.
-And also, the movie itself is rambunctious—I would certainly say that."